TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 **2.13** **Auditing compliance**

-To verify that this policy has been implemented as represented, we will conduct an annual audit and self-assessment of our Personal Data security and privacy practices.
+To verify that this Privacy Statement has been implemented as represented, we will conduct an annual audit and self-assessment of our Personal Data security and privacy practices.

 **2.14** **Record-keeping**